abdur026/ArtisenAlley/README.md

 ## About the Project

-ArtisanAlley is an e-commerce platform designed to showcase and sell unique, handcrafted items from independent artisans.
+Artisan Alley is an e-commerce platform designed to showcase and sell unique, handcrafted items from independent artisans.
 The platform connects creators with customers who appreciate handmade quality and craftsmanship.

 ## Features